IKNL/vantage6-docs/usage/running-the-node/README.md

 It is assumed that Docker, and the vantage6 Python package have been successfully installed.
 If not, have a look at previous steps described in [What to install?](../../installation/preliminaries.md) and [Dockerized installation](../../installation/dockerized-installation.md).

-{% hint style="danger" %}
-At this moment the docker image which contains the node needs to be pulled manually: `docker pull harbor.distributedlearning.ai/infrastructure/node`
-{% endhint %}

 {% hint style="info" %}
 An organisation runs a node for each of the collaborations it participates in.
 {% endhint %}